 In 1955, a formal police department was formed.
-Since that time, the Berlin Police Department has grown from three (3) constables to forty-two (42) full time officers, nine (9) civilian dispatchers, one (1) administrative assistant to the Chief, two (2) records clerks, and one (1) technical support administrator.
+Since that time, the Berlin Police Department has grown from three (3) constables to forty-two (42) full time officers, nine (9) civilian dispatchers, one (1) administrative assistant to the Chief, two (2) records clerks, one (1) technical support administrator and three (3) crossing guards.